Adding and Editing Inline Tanzu Manifest Files

-When you create the Tanzu Application Service (formerly PCF) Service, the Manifests section is created and the default manifest.yml and vars.yml files are added.
+When you create the Tanzu Application Service (TAS, formerly PCF) Service in Harness, the Manifests section is created and the default manifest.yml and vars.yml files are added.

 In this topic:

 - Step 1: Edit vars.yaml file

 - Next Steps

 Here is an example showing how the variables in manifest.yml are given values in vars.yml: